-World Wildlife Fund and LDF are working to double the number of tigers in the wild by 2022.
-Across the Terai Arc Landscape to strengthen anti-poaching patrols, protect core areas for tiger breeding, continuously monitor tiger populations, and restore critical corridors to ensure tigers have the freedom to roam.
+World Wildlife Fund (WWF) and LDF joined forces to meet the Tx2 goal in Nepal - working across the Terai Arc Landscape to strengthen anti-poaching patrols, protect core areas for tiger breeding, continuously monitor tiger populations, and restore critical corridors to ensure tigers have the freedom to roam.

 The work underway in the Terai Arc is not only benefitting wildlife and people across this rich landscape, but also creating a model of success that can be adapted to recover tigers in other landscapes.